 You may not overdose in the sense of illicit drugs, but too much of anything can be harmful.
 Although the contents of natural supplements are good for you, overdosing on them is still something to avoid.
 For example, if you get too much vitamin A, you can damage your liver.
 Pregnant women who get too much vitamin A can cause birth defects in their babies.
 Then there’s vitamin C. If you take too much of it, this antioxidant becomes a pro-oxidant and damages your cells.
 You can certainly take too much of certain nutrients and cause damage.
 That’s why it’s important you understand if you actually need to be taking a supplement in the first place.

 What to Look for in Eye Health Supplements

 As discussed above, not all supplements are created equal.
 There are some key features to look out for when choosing a supplement.
 First, you want to avoid supplements that contain fillers.
 These are chemicals that companies add to increase the supplement’s shelf life.
 They also do this to reduce their manufacturing costs and make the actual vitamin look appealing.
 But they aren’t natural compounds that our bodies recognize and use.
 To avoid ingesting things you don’t need, choose supplements without fillers.

 You are your health’s biggest advocate.
 Unless you’re a child, no one is going to look out for your health more than yourself.
 Be cautious and knowledgeable about what you put in your body.
 Also, know that a supplement could significantly improve your health.
 By finding the right natural eye health supplements, you could improve your vision.
 Your eyes’ cells could get stronger and be able to ward off illness.
+You could also avoid needing expensive surgeries later in life.
 Nutrients are crucial to maintaining your vision.
 Do your research and find the right supplements for eye health for you.